jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 While the Wandering Trader is riding, the Camel can't be ridden, fed, or leashed.

+Note: When installed only on the server side, the Trader will appear to be standing on the Camel, instead of sitting.
+Also, feeding or leashing the ridden Camel will appear use the Cactus or Lead.
+This is client side only, but I recommend not trying to mess with the Trader's Camel.

 ---

 #### Wandering Traders Sell Lava  ####